smarttransit-ai/transit-gym/README.md

 ```
 Values within this output describe the situation within the network in terms of traffic by giving macroscopic values such as the mean vehicle speed, the mean density(#veh/km), the mean occupancy(%) of edge/lane.
 For lane-based dump, replace edgeData to laneData.

-*Note:* An attribute named freq describe the aggregation period the values the detector collects shall be summed up.
+*Note:* An attribute named *freq* describes the aggregation period the values the detector collects shall be summed up.
 If not given the whole time interval from begin to end (see below) is aggregated.
-For example freq="3600" can be added in the above defination to get a aggregation output values in one hour.
+For example *freq="3600"* can be added in the above defination to get a aggregation output values in one hour.

 ### Step 8.
 Configure and run simulation
 Set up the configuration file with output parameters: [newChatt_addBUS.sumocfg](https://github.com/hdemma/transit-simulator/blob/master/SUMO_simulation/newChatt_addBUS_wMEANoutput.sumocfg).